 It’s a beer subscription box service, of which many have appeared over the year, each offering beer fans the chance to sample a few different – and at times hard-to-find beers – delivered straight to their door.
 Craft Beer Coopery’s point of difference is their desire to get mates together to check in with each other as they share the beers.

 The monthly packs consist of nine beers (four pairs of beers to share with mates, and one mystery tinnie for yourself), a beer snack, and some notes about the beers and the breweries.
-Then there are coasters from the suicide prevention charity, R U OK? to help turn the conversation.
+Then there are coasters from the charity, Man Anchor to help turn the conversation.

 The idea is to encourage mates to set up regular times to get together for a chat.
 The beer acts as the catalyst, and the beers and breweries’ stories get you chatting, and then at some point the conversation can move onto… “So, how are you going?”

 For Trevor, the desire to found the business came from his personal journey.
 The death of his brother led him to go through tough times that eventually saw him dealing with depression.

 At first, he was unable to approach even those close to him about what he was experiencing, until he reached out to his wife and was eventually diagnosed with PTSD.
 After slowly overcoming his own depression, Trevor started to learn about the disorder in Australian men and wondered how he could combine his desire to raise awareness for depression with his love for craft beer.

 One day, after sharing a beer and a deep conversation with a neighbour, he realised that something as simple as that – sharing a beer – can spark real talk between men, which in turn can help to combat mental health issues.